Voldemortas/voldemortas-server/README.md

 * `--serve` - runs the build project from the `outDir`.
 * `--prod` - used to build/serve the server for production mode.
 * `--watch` - builds the dev mode and runs the server in dev mode with hot reloading.
   Cannot be combined with other flags.
-* `--start` - runs the server in memory without building any artifacts in the dev mode.
-  Cannot be combined with other flags.

 You can then run commands like `bun run path/to/index.ts --watch` or `bun run path/to/index.ts --build --serve --prod`.